Grace Nwokocha, former sprinter in N.C. A&T track and field program, gets provisional suspension from Athletics Integrity Unit

 Nwokocha finished sixth at the NCAA championships in June in the 100 and 200 meters, earning first-team All-America honors in each.
 She won the events at the Big South Conference championship meet in May and also was part of A&T’s winning 4x100 relay team.

-Nwokocha, from Port Harcourt, Nigeria, ran the anchor leg of Nigeria's 4x100 team that won the gold medal at the Commonwealth Games in Birmingham, England, in August.
+Nwokocha, from Port Harcourt, Nigeria, ran the anchor leg of her country’s 4x100 team that won the gold medal at the Commonwealth Games in Birmingham, England, in August.

 Nwokocha competed for Nigeria at the Tokyo Olympics, and she reached the semifinals of the 100 and 200 at the World Championships in July.